Darkade/Darkade.github.io/_posts/2020-09-21-role-of-dice.md

 | Three              | `0.01%`                          |
 | Four               | `0.000625%`                      |

 This are the mechanics behind the _failing forward_ advice; letting players roll again, will get them out of trouble, it isn't just a narrative device, it is backed up by the maths.
-But every time something new must be added to the world, otherwise why roll? just succeed.
+However, every time something new must be added to the world, otherwise why roll? just succeed.

 **This is why I think D&D favors a Gonzo Tone.** A bizarre, crazy tone where players roll often, and failures are as exaggerated as successes are heroic.
 While to me this comes from pulp fiction DNA of the game, it is  where the mechanics push the game towards.

-If you want a high fantasy campaign, it probably can be made, but probably you will need to wrangle the game a lot.
-If you want a gritty realistic game, it also can be made, but failure will hurt a lot and not just _inside_ the fiction.
+If you want a high fantasy campaign it can be made, but you will wrangle the game the game a lot, as many people can tell.
+If you want a gritty realistic game it also can be made, but failure will hurt a lot and not just _inside_ the fiction.

 So.
 Try to roll more, while integrating successes at a cost.
 You might find players take more risks and are more willing to roll, and isn't that grand?